Cambron Abbey: Century of knowledge

-Notre-Dame de Cambron
+Our Lady of Cambron

-In 1322 there was a serious incident at Cambron.
-An image of the Virgin Mary was profaned.
+In 1322, a serious incident occurred at Cambron, where an image of the Virgin Mary was profaned.
 The widely held suspicion was that a Jewish perpetrator had falsified conversion to Christianity to gain access to the image.
-The affair caused significant unrest, and provoked the sympathy of many Christians.
+The affair caused significant unrest and provoked the sympathy of many Christians.
 There were ceremonies held to repair the image.
-Thus the devotion to Our Lady of Cambron was begun.
-After a request by the King of France Philip of Valois, Pope Benedict XII issued a Papal Bull granting indulgences to pilgrims to Cambron.
+Thus, the devotion to Our Lady of Cambron was begun.
+After a request by the King of France, Philip of Valois, Pope Benedict XII issued a papal bull granting indulgences to pilgrims to Cambron.
 The pilgrimage to the Virgin of Cambron was thus begun.
 A solemn procession takes place each year on the third Sunday of Easter.

 Among the pilgrims and visitors were several important figures, including the Emperor Maximilian I, who, passing through Belgium in the early 16th century, visited the sanctuary of Our Lady of Cambron.
 He gave the abbey sufficient funds to commission the restoration of the painted image.

 In 1581, under the abbot Robert d'Ostelart, a troop of 600 Huguenots threatened to assault the abbey.
 However, they left the area without doing any damage.
-This seemingly miraculous circumstance was attributed by the monks to the protection of Our Lady of Cambron.
-This renewed devotion to the Virgin.
+The monks attributed this seemingly miraculous circumstance to the protection of Our Lady of Cambron, which renewed devotion to the Virgin.

 Renaissance

 By the end of the 14th century, there were more than 70 monks at Cambron pursuing the abbey's charitable mission.
 The monks increasingly recruited the aid of lay-brothers to tend the fields.
 The contribution of agricultural techniques to the local peasantry substantially improved both the status of the rural class and the local economy.

-After facing difficulties in the 15th century, the abbey contributed greatly in the 16th century to the renaissance in the arts and in theology.
+After facing difficulties in the 15th century, the abbey contributed greatly, in the 16th century, to the renaissance in the arts and theology.
 The master of novices André Enobarb, a distinguished humanist who corresponded with Erasmus, wrote a Latin tragedy about the miracles of Our Lady of Cambron.
 The abbot Robert d'Ostelart (d.
-1613), supported the college in Ath and provided scholarships for theology students at Leuven.
+1613) supported the college in Ath and provided scholarships for theology students at Leuven.
 There were many other eminent monks at Cambron.
 Jean d'Assignies and Gregory de Lattefleur would both later become abbot of Nizelles.
 Baudouin Moreau, author of a famous commentary on the Rule of St. Benedict, became an emissary of the Cistercian Order in Rome.
 Jean Farinart, of Chièvres, who succeeded Robert d'Ostelart as abbot, was an excellent theologian and doctor of theology at Douai.
 Antoine Le Waitte, author of a history of Cambron Abbey (1672), was the abbey's librarian and significantly expanded its collections.